zlatnaspirala/matrix-engine-wgpu/readme.md

 ## About `main.js`

-`main.js` is the main instance for the Ultimate Yahtzee game template.
+`main.js` is the main instance for the jamb 3d deluxe game template.
 It contains the game context, e.g., `dices`.

 What ever you find here onder main.js is open source part.